AlexJnshi/ab_react_project/README.md

 - API `/categories?id=` is OK working with integer, but not working with array[integer].
     - For example, `/categories?id:in=`
 - Updated request URL formates to avoid null params,as a result qs is no longer needed.
+- Looks do not have to store filter state to sessionStorage.

 ### Landing page -products index.js